50 Years Ago: Lynyrd Skynyrd Keep Building With ‘Second Helping’

 It wasn't entirely undeserved.
 "Ronnie would give the shirt off his back for anyone," Powell told Uncut.
 "But he could also get pretty damn mean when he was drinking – the Jekyll & Hyde syndrome.
 I remember arguing with him once, after a few whiskeys, about Allen Collins’ volume and tuning up onstage.
 Next thing I know, I got my teeth knocked out.
 That’s how he led the band.
 But at the same time, if there was trouble from outside, he’d fight for us.
 He went to jail for us a few times.
 And when it came down to business, he was always right.
 We could always trust him."

 Sadly, he'd never have a chance to find out just how long he'd be able to keep up.
 On Oct.
 20, 1977, shortly after the release of the band's fifth studio LP, Street Survivors, Skynyrd's chartered plane crashed, killing the pilot, co-pilot, the group's assistant road manager, and three band members: Van Zant, guitarist Steve Gaines, and Gaines' sister Cassie, a backup singer.
-The band reunited years later with a new lineup, and Skynyrd continues to tour and record, but those early albums continue to enjoy an exalted status that subsequent efforts were never really able to attain.
+The band reunited years later with a new lineup then continued to tour and record, but those early albums enjoyed an exalted status that subsequent efforts were never really able to attain.

-"In those days it was the Alice Coopers and Kisses and all the makeup," Rossington recently mused when asked to explain the source of Skynyrd's early appeal.
+"In those days, it was the Alice Coopers and Kisses and all the makeup," Rossington once mused when asked to explain the source of Skynyrd's early appeal.
 "That’s who was making it.
 We were kinda real.
 We wore blue jeans and T-shirts.
 Our music was our gimmick."

 That's something Kooper understood from the very beginning.
 "Skynyrd don't do any tricks onstage.
 They just get up there and play better than most people do," he told Disc and Music Echo.
 "That they don't leap about and do any tricks has been the major criticism leveled against them, but they're very serious about what they're doing, and they're not wrong.
 If you want to hear music, that's the place to go to, and if you want to see a show, you should stay home."